Shin Somatics Program

 (weaving the strands together)

-Themes of the workshops declare emphasis areas, but all themes weave throughout the program for students in both tracks.
+Themes of the workshops declare emphasis areas.
 Each workshop covers the required methods in our training program leading to certification.
 These are related aspects of moving consciously that deepen over time; just as it also takes time to embody dance techniques; moving consciously takes time, and teaching others is still another step.

 Advanced certification students prepare to teach and practice the three parts of our method: Somatic Yoga, Intuitive Dance, and Shin Somatics Bodywork.